-Partner Lorne Randa, Brownlee’s practice group leader for access to information and privacy, is doing the kind of law he has a great interest in.
+Partner Lorne Randa, Brownlee’s practice group leader for access to information and privacy, demonstrates a deep interest and passion in his legal specialities.

 “It’s part of the roots of democracy, and the accountability and transparency of government,” he says.
 “I feel that we’re making a difference to these communities, helping them get through their legal issues, and protecting their interests.”